osisoft/AVEVA-Adapter-RDBMS-Docs/V1/Configuration/pi-adapter-for-rdbms-data-selection-configuration.md

 ```

 ### Identifier in Row
 This configuration is used when each row of the result set contains information needed to identify each stream.
 In the simplest case, there could be one column for the identifier, one column for the timestamp, and one column for the value.
 However, result sets could contain multiple timestamp columns and multiple value columns.
-This configuration requires that the user specify the IdColumn and SourceId properties.
+This configuration requires that the user specify the IdColumn and IdField properties.

 Example Data: